PoisotLab/ms_network_prediction/manuscript.md

-have enormous potential in finding this structure [@Desjardins-Proulx2019ArtInt], and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif; @Becker2020PreWil],
+have enormous potential in finding this structure [@Desjardins-Proulx2019ArtInt], and have the potential to be used together with mechanistic models in order to make prediction of ecological dynamics more robust [@Rackauckas2020UniDif; @Becker2020PreWil].

 Here we use a case study to show how machine-learning models can enable unreasonably effective prediction of species interactions, whereby we construct a metaweb of host-parasite interactions across space.
-We then propose a roadmap forward for how to improve predictions using this approach, and provide a primer on the relevant tools and methods that could be incorporated these models in the future, in order to account for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].
+We then outline the roadmap forward for improving predictions using open data and machine-learning methods.
+We then provide a primer on the literature on interaction prediction, and identify the tools and methods most suited to be the future of interaction network prediction models, which for the spatial, temporal, and climatic dimensions of network prediction [@Burkle2011FutPla].

 # A Case Study: Predicting a Host-Parasite Network